auberginehill/get-computer-info/README.md

    </tr>
    <tr>
       <td style="padding:6px"><strong>Description:</strong></td>
-      <td style="padding:6px">Get-ComputerInfo uses Windows Management Instrumentation (WMI) to retrieve basic computer information, a list of volumes and the partition table and displays the results on-screen and writes them to two files.
-The HTML source code is also displayed in a pop-up window.
+      <td style="padding:6px">Get-ComputerInfo uses Windows Management Instrumentation (WMI) to retrieve basic computer information, a list of volumes and the partition table and displays the results on-screen and writes them to a HTML- and a CSV-file.
+The HTML-file is opened in the default browser after being generated.
 This script is based on clayman2's PowerShell script "<a href="http://powershell.com/cs/media/p/7476.aspx">Disk Space</a>".</td>
    </tr>
    <tr>
       <td style="padding:6px"><strong>Homepage:</strong></td>